50 Reasons to Be Thankful This Thanksgiving

 Pumpkin spice lattes are just the beginning of the fun you can have with this spice blend of allspice, cinnamon, ginger, nutmeg, and cloves.
 From cereal to doughnuts to ravioli, you can get this festive flavor in almost any type of food, sweet or savory.
 And don’t stop with food—indulge in pumpkin spice body wash, hand soap, candles, and air fresheners.

 Nature walks in the forest

 Nature is quite the artist, and there’s no better way to admire her handiwork than by watching the colors change on the trees.
 A nature walk or drive to see the beautiful changing fall foliage is the perfect compliment to a Thanksgiving dinner.
-And one more thing to check off your fall bucket list.
+Don’t miss these 12 exciting Thanksgiving destinations to mix up your family tradition.

 Facetime and Skype

 Technology brings us so many gifts, but perhaps none are as meaningful as the ability to see our loved ones even when they can’t physically be with us.
 Thankfully, we have Facetime, Skype, and other apps to bring in far-off grandparents, cousins, children, and friends.